g-adolph/Neighborhood-Map/README.md

 # Neighborhood-Map
-A project to help a friend to learn web developer.
+A project to help a friend to learn web development.

 ## A short brief from this project

 ### Tools in project
-To make easy to learn i added some tools in this project.
+To make easier to learn i added some tools in this project.

 #### Live Reload
 Live Reload monitors changes in your source files and as soon as you save the file your browser is instantly updated without reloading the page.